Nonexistence and Nonuniqueness Results for Solutions to the Vacuum Einstein Conformal Constraint Equations: Introduction

 Conversely, nonexistence and nonuniqueness results for \eqref{CE} are fairly rare.
 We refer to arguments of Rendall, as presented in \cite{IsenbergOMurchadha}, Holst-Meier \cite{HolstMeierNonuniqueness}, and Dahl-Gicquaud-Humbert \cite{DahlGicquaudHumbertNonExistence} for attempts to obtain such results.
 In the vacuum case, the only model of nonuniqueness of solutions is constructed on the $n-$torus by D. Maxwell \cite{MaxwellConformalParameterization} while the only nonexistence result, achieved by J. Isenberg-Murchadha \cite{IsenbergOMurchadha} and later strengthened in \cite{DahlGicquaudHumbert} and \cite{GicquaudNgo}, states that the system \eqref{CE} with $\sigma\equiv 0$ has no solution when $\mathcal{Y}_{g}\geq 0$ and $d\tau/\tau$ is small enough.
-This assertion together with experimentations on the torus led D. Maxwell to pose an interesting question whether the non-zero assumption of $\sigma$ is a necessary condition for existence of solution to the conformal equations \eqref{CE} with positive Yamabe invariant (see \cite{MaxwellConformalParameterization}).\\
+This assertion together with experimentations on the torus led D. Maxwell to post a question concerning whether the non-zero assumption of $\sigma$ is a necessary condition for existence of solution to the conformal equations \eqref{CE} with positive Yamabe invariant (see \cite{MaxwellConformalParameterization}).\\

-In this article based on an idea from \cite{GicquaudNgo}, we give another version of the main theorem in \cite{DahlGicquaudHumbert} and \cite{Nguyen}, which allows $\alpha$ in the limit equation \eqref{limit.eq} to be set to $1$.
+In this article, based on an idea from \cite{GicquaudNgo}, we give another version of the main theorem in \cite{DahlGicquaudHumbert} and \cite{Nguyen}, which allows $\alpha$ in the limit equation \eqref{limit.eq} to be set to $1$.
 Next we give seed data in the far from CMC case for which the system \eqref{CE} has no solution.
-As a direct consequence of this results, we exhibit cases of nonuniqueness of solutions and give an answer to Maxwell's question .
+As a direct consequence of this result, we exhibit cases of nonuniqueness of solutions and give an answer to D. Maxwell's question stated above.

-\subsection{Statement of results}
+\subsection{Statement of results;}

-Let $M$ be a compact manifold of dimension $n\geq 3$, our goal is to find solutions to the vacuum Einstein equations using the conformal method.
+Let $M$ be a compact manifold of dimension $n\geq 3$.
+Our goal is to study solutions to the vacuum Einstein equations using the conformal method.
 The given data on $M$ consist in